 Recognition as an ‘equivalent early childhood teacher’

 A person who holds ALL of the following will be recognised as equivalent to an early childhood teacher:

-- teacher registration in Australia (called ‘accreditation’ in New South Wales) AND
+- teacher registration in Australia (called ‘accreditation’ in New South Wales)

-After the end of 2019, this transitional measure will cease, however educators who had obtained this combination of qualifications before the end of 2019 will continue to be recognised under this provision.
+After the end of 2024, this transitional measure is scheduled to cease, however individuals who have obtained this combination of qualifications before the end of 2024 will continue to be recognised under this provision.

 If you do not have teacher registration/accreditation:

+You will need to obtain provisional or full teacher registration/accreditation to meet the requirements of an equivalent early childhood teacher under Regulation 137(3).
 A list of teacher registration/accreditation bodies in your state or territory can be found on the Australian Institute for Teaching and School Leadership website.